quicwg/base-drafts/draft-ietf-quic-http.md

 root of the priority tree; pushes are dependent on the client request on which the PUSH_PROMISE frame was sent.

-Requests may override the default intial values by including a PRIORTIY frame (see {{frame-priority}}) at the beginning of the stream.
+Requests may override the default initial values by including a PRIORTIY frame (see {{frame-priority}}) at the beginning of the stream.
 These priorities can be updated by sending a PRIORITY frame on the control stream.